amitsaha/amitsaha.github.io/content/docker-user-namespacing-remap-system-user.md

-Title: Using Docker `userns-remap` with a system user on Linux
+Title: Docker `userns-remap` and system users
 Date: 2018-08-24 20:00
 Category: infrastructure
-Status: Draft

 In this post, we learn how we can make use of `docker`'s user namespacing feature on Linux in a CI/build environment to avoid running into permission issues.
 Using user namespacing also keeping things a bit sane without sub-optimal